Twentyfour Seven at the Embassy Theatre

 Despite its shortcomings, the rhythm of the accompanying band and the dynamic choreography make for easy listening set to interesting visuals.

-Twentyfour Seven is on at the Embassy Theatre (Central School of Speech and Drama) until 6th September 2013, for further information or to book visit here.
+Twentyfour Seven is at the Embassy Theatre (Central School of Speech and Drama) until 6th September 2013.
+For further information or to book visit the show’s website here.